Sven-Seyfert/Au3Forums/en/tutorial-webdriver.md

 ### 📑 Basic structure

 First, we create the project folder which is called **Tutorial** in this example.
-This folder gets the following seven subfolders (see screenshot).
+This folder gets the following seven subfolders.

 <details class="details-reset border rounded-2">
 <summary class="px-3 py-2 border-bottom">🖼 Project folder</summary>